Choosing an Orchid Plant – Orchid Bliss

 Selecting just the right orchid is a lot of fun, but before purchasing, there are a few things you should know about yourself and orchids.

-CHOOSING AN ORCHID
+CHOOSING THE BEST ORCHID

 After deciding which kind of orchid you are interested in, I’ll show you how to select the healthiest plant, from roots to buds.